ckeditor/ckeditor4-docs/docs/guide/dev/integration/react/README.md

 />
 ```

-Complex example.
-Loads the same plugin two times to the same namespace:
+An example below shows incorrect usage - it attempts to load the same plugin two times to the same namespace:

 ```jsx
 <CKEditor